Layer7-Community/graphman-client/README.md

 }
 ```

-Then the subtract command will always remove the default ssl key and default listednPorts no matter their
+Then the subtract command will always remove the default ssl key and default listenPorts no matter their
 value in the source.